-The first set consist of 26 individual teeth, but they will only become visible around the 6th or 7th week.
-At this point, the teeth are small yet sharp, especially the canines.
-This means even a bite from a kitten can be quite painful.
+At kittens first set of teeth consists of 26 individual teeth, but they will only become visible around the 6th or 7th week.
+At this point, the teeth are small yet sharp, especially the canines or fangs.
+This means a bite from a kitten can still be quite painful.

 At around 3 or 4 months of age, cats will start to experience the loss of their milk teeth.
 This is when the baby teeth give rise to their adult teeth creating the dental structure of an adult cat.
-These consist of 30 individual teeth, thicker and more durable than the previous set.
+This dentition consists of 30 individual adult teeth, thicker and more durable than the previous set.
 Their growth can cause a certain amount of discomfort in young cats as they grow through the gums.

 During this transition of baby to adult teeth, your kitten may nibble on furniture, objects or whatever is lying around.
 This is the same as when toddlers are teething.
 Its purpose is to alleviate the discomfort caused by the teeth coming through.
-To avoid damage to your property (as well as yourself), it's best to have toys or teething products to help them get through this time.
+To avoid damage to your property or others in the home, it's best to have toys or teething products to help kittens when losing teeth.
 Additionally, it can be difficult to feed due to the pain, so you may want to add a little warm water to their food in case it is too hard to for them to break down.

 We recommend you check your kitten's teeth daily during this process to avoid any improper growth which can lead to pain and infection.
-If you do detect any anomalies in this development, take your cat to the veterinarian so they can give them a look over and see if any particular action needs to taken.
+If you do detect any anomalies in this development, take your cat to the veterinarian so they can examine them and see if any particular action needs to be taken.

-An adult cat's set of teeth should be composed of 30 individual teeth.
-The powerful canines (the ones which look like fangs) stand out the most and are used to tear flesh from their obligate carnivore diet.
-Its upper jaw should have 6 incisors, 2 canines (1 on each side), 6 premolars (3 on each side) and 2 molars (one at each end).
+As stated above, an adult cat's dentition should be composed of 30 individual teeth.
+The powerful canines (the ones which look like fangs) stand out the most.
+As they are obligate carnivores, these are useful in the wild to tear flesh from their prey.
+The upper jaw should have 6 incisors, 2 canines (1 on each side), 6 premolars (3 on each side) and 2 molars (one at each end).
 In the bottom jaw is the same with the exception of 4 premolars instead of 6.

-However, domestic cats generally only eat dry feed and wet food in the form of patés.
-On the one hand, this is a healthy diet for cats which avoids the possibility of developing many of the pathologies related to the consumption of raw meat (such as toxoplasmosis).
-On the other hand, it can promote poor oral hygiene due to the accumulation of tartar caused by food waste.
+Domestic cats generally only eat dry kibble and wet food.
+This is a healthy diet for cats which avoids the possibility of developing many of the pathologies related to the consumption of raw meat (such as toxoplasmosis).
+However, it can promote poor oral hygiene due to the accumulation of tartar caused by food waste.